Soro82/fantasy-football-quiz/README.md

 * As a user I want to be able to enter my name before I start the quiz.
 * As a user I want to be able to choose an answer from a selection of possible choices.
 * As a user I want to know if I got the question correct or incorrect.
-* As a user I want to how many questions I got correct as I go through the questions.
+* As a user I want to know how many questions I got correct as I go through the questions.
 * As a user I want to know my total score at the end of the game.
 * As a user I want to be told how well I did and if I can improve.